Mahbub4131/Web-Project/README.md

-# Quiz-Management-system
+# Quiz Bee
-quiz Management System using HTML, CSS, PHP and Mysql
+quiz bee using HTML, CSS, PHP and Mysql

 Prequisites to run the project: